orbitka/New_Memory_Game/README.md

 - The objective is to find hidden pairs of cards.

-- Cards are made of colorful travel photos.
+- Cards are made of colorful travel photos from the blog orbitka.com.

 - The game board consists of pairs of cards turned face down.